Floofies/Differentia.js/README.md

 ```JavaScript
 paths( subject [, search = null ] );
 ```
-Traverses and enumerates `subject`, recording all paths of the tree.
-Returns an Array containing Arrays of accessor paths.
+Traverses and enumerates `subject`, returning an array listing all paths of the tree.

 #### Parameters
 - **`subject`** Object/Array

-  The Object or Array to seal.
+  The Object or Array to search.

 - **`search`** (*Optional*) Object/Array